Berlin is the capital, the largest and the most populous city in Germany, with more than 4 million citizens.

-Berlin is one of the most accessible destinations for solo travelers and women have no need to worry while in Berlin.
-Any possible problems against female can happen in those areas of the city that tourists never go to.
+Berlin is one of the most accessible destinations for solo travelers and women do not need to worry while in Berlin.
+Any possible problems against females can happen in those areas of the city that tourists never go to.

 So...
 How Safe Is Berlin Really?

-Berlin is generally not dangerous in terms of serious criminal acts, but there are some bordering neighborhoods that have increased risk of violence and robberies and should be avoided by tourists, especially at night.
+Berlin is generally not dangerous in terms of serious criminal acts, but some bordering neighborhoods have increased the risk of violence and robberies and should be avoided by tourists, especially at night.

-Petty crimes, like pickpocketing and purse snatching are common on the Kurfürstendamm area and in the KaDeWE department store, so tourists should remain attentive while visiting these areas.
+Petty crimes, like pickpocketing and purse snatching, are common in the Kurfürstendamm area and the KaDeWE department store, so tourists should remain attentive while visiting these areas.

-Even though there are crooks who take advantage of the crowds on the city’s streets and thieves that may try to rob you, travelling gives you the freedom to discover the city you want to explore and you should definitely put Berlin on your agenda.
+Even though there are crooks who take advantage of the crowds on the city’s streets and thieves that may try to rob you, traveling gives you the freedom to discover the city you want to explore and you should put Berlin on your agenda.

-- Visas - Visas are not obligatory for 90 days stay, while for those who have Schengen, staying is not limited.
-The valid passport is necessary.
+- Visas - Visas are not obligatory for 90 days to stay, while for those who have Schengen, staying is not limited.
+A valid passport is necessary.
 There are useful websites that offer information on whether you need a visa or not.